autocrypt/autocrypt/doc/level1.rst

 encryption.

-For ease of implementation and deployment, Level 1 does not support multi-device configurations.
-We intend to :doc:`support the multi-device use case (and other features) as part of Level 1<next-steps>`.
+For ease of implementation and deployment, Level 1 does not support multi-device synchronisation.
+We intend to :doc:`support the multi-device use case (and other features) as part of Level 2<next-steps>`.
 We want to keep Level 1 minimal enough that it's easy for developers to adopt it and we can start to drive efforts from real-life experiences as soon as possible.